Tips for Developing Workforce

 3. Encourage Feedback

 Ineffective training is no use to anyone.
 Plus, it can be a huge waste of time and money for your business.
-Encouraging employee feedback by opening a transparent and honest dialogue can give you some insight into whether your employees are benefitting from the training on offer.
+Encouraging employee feedback by opening a transparent and honest dialogue can give you some insight into whether your employees are benefitting from the training on offer for Developing Workforce.

 It is also worth opening this dialogue on a one-on-one basis, as what works for some might not work for others, and often, finding the right balance is a result of constructive conversation.